Evrotas (river): Ecology

 In modern times, much of the river water is used for irrigation, with the result that the Eurotas is almost dry during the summer months.
 The waters of the Eurotas are used to irrigate mainly citrus crops, for which Laconia is famous.
-The plain of Elos near the river's mouth is particularly fertile farmland.
+The plain of Elos near the mouth of the river is particularly fertile farmland.

-In the winter months, the Evrotas is prone to flooding.
-On 24 November 2005 heavy floods damaged buildings and stranded automobiles in the streets, and harmed orchards, including the valley's famous orange and olive groves.
+In the winter months the Evrotas is prone to flooding.
+On 24 November 2005 heavy floods damaged buildings, stranded automobiles in the streets and harmed orchards, including the valley's famous orange and olive groves.
 The floods affected many villages along the valley as well as the town of Gytheio; 170 km2 of land was ruined.

 Currently the nitrate waste from fertilizers is polluting the river, aggravated by diminished flow because of the irrigation demands on it.

 Geology

 Geomorphology

 The Evrotas River occupies the floor of a rift valley, or graben, created by extensional forces acting over the Hellenic Plate in a northeast-southwest direction.
 The corresponding fault-block mountains are the Taygetus Massif on the west and the Parnon Massif on the east – both limestone ridges derived from a former sea bed.
 On the east side of Taygetus is the Sparta Fault, a normal fault, which strikes in a zig-zag path along the foot of the massif and dips toward the interior of the valley.
 The river is on the western side.
 From it the scarps of the footwall of the Sparta Fault are visible at the base of Tayegetus.

 Taygetus is transected by deep ravines through which tributaries flow into the Eurotas.
 At the foot of the massif is a zone of scree.
 To the east of that alluvial fans from Taygetus cover half the valley, making it asymmetrical.
 On that account it is often called the Evrotas Furrow.
 The Evrotas flows over a flood plain and also through a shallow aquifer of sand and gravel 10–60 m deep, graded with the deep end downstream.
 The gradient of the aquifer is a steep 1–3%.
 The highest hydraulic conductivity and transmissivity are near the junction of the Xerias and the Evrotas south of Sparti.
 To the east are older and finer sediments of alternating clay and marl beds, some of which are impermeable.
 Under the entire valley is a deep aquifer in the limestone floor, containing water permeating downward through the horsts.
 The Evrotas collects runoff and drains the deep aquifer on the east bank but loses water to the shallow aquifer on the west bank.